Cat Paw Anatomy: Can You Name The Parts Of A Cat’s Paw?

 While a dewclaw might sound like something a mythical creature would have, it turns out cats are magical enough to have them, too!
 The dewclaw is the toe and attached claw forming your cat’s “thumb.”
-Your cat’s dewclaw isn’t as helpful as it is in some other animals, although it does sometimes aid climbing or balancing, it still has one key use.
+Your cat’s dewclaw isn’t as helpful as it is in some other animals, although it does sometimes aid in climbing or balancing, it still has one key use.
 Your cat uses their dewclaw to get a good hold on their toys!

 Metacarpal and metatarsal pads

-The claws tipping your cat’s pads are probably your LEAST favorite part of your kitty, but they are vital to your cat’s ability to move.
+The cat paw claws at the tip of your cat’s pads are probably your LEAST favorite parts of a cat’s paw, but they are vital to your cat’s ability to move.
 They aren’t just for scratching up the furniture!
 During jumping or sprinting, the claws give traction to your cat’s largely smooth paws.